Frequently Asked Questions

 A great option when you are cooking, roasting, baking, and smoking, the indirect cooking method is an excellent way to use your Napoleon grill to its fullest.
 With this method of cooking, the food is placed above the unlit burner(s) therefore not directly over the flame.
 Indirect heat cooks the food oven-style and there is little need to turn the food.
 You can place the food directly on the grids or in a cooking pan.
 For models with three burners, place the food on the center cooking grid and turn off the center burner, so that only the left or right burners are providing heat.
 For models with two burners, place the food on the right cooking grid and turn off the left burner, so that only the right burner is providing heat.
 Use a similar method for models with four burners.
 If you find that the temperature of the grill is still too high, you can turn off additional burners to lower the heat.

 Napoleon's infrared burner technology uses less gas and take less time to cook food.
-Infrared cooking allows you to cut back on the amount of gas (natural or propane) and the amount of time that it takes when cooking.

 Faster Searing - Napoleon's infrared burners give you ultra-hot searing power unmatched by traditional tube burners, providing beautiful sear marks and a crisp crust that gives delicious bite to your steak.